-We will strengthen efforts to hire consultants and improve the retention rate to steadily increase the number of consultants.
-The group will also expand training, improve consultant skills, and strengthen management capabilities while working to build a working environment where everyone can thrive to reach our goal to be the world's No. 1 in service quality.
+We will strengthen efforts to hire consultants and improve the re to steadily increase the number of consultants.
+The group will als training, improve consultant skills, and strengthen management while working to build a working environment where everyone ca reach our goal to be the world's No. 1 in service quality.